What are the core steps in making peanut oil?

 After pressing, crude peanut oil needs refining.
 This process removes unwanted materials like gums, acids, colors, and odors.
 It makes the oil pure and stable.

 Making peanut oil involves preparing peanuts, pressing the oil, and refining it.
 Each step is important for quality.
-We provide machines for every part.
+Zhengzhou Fude Machinery provides you with these processing equipment.

 Related recommendations